PuzzleShuffler/Sony/README.md

 # Sony

-Predicting customer churn with XGBClassifier.
-Best viewed in `Sony - TargetEncoder.html` or `Sony.html`.
+Predicting customer churn with `XGBClassifier`.
+Report is within `Sony - TargetEncoder.ipynb` or `Sony.ipynb`.